danmndes/studies/axios vs fetch json file/README.md

 # studies
-Exercise fetching data from a json file, making a comparison
+Exercise fetching data from a json file, making a comparison of axios vs fetch